nativefier/nativefier/README.md

 $ nativefier --app-name "Some Awesome App" "http://medium.com"
 ```

-Other command line options are listed below.
+**For Windows Users:** Take note that the application menu is automatically hidden by default, you can press `alt` on your keyboard to access it.

 ## Options

 ```bash
 $ nativefier [options] <targetUrl> [dest]
 ```
+Command line options are listed below.

 #### Target Url